lukassnoek/NI-edu/README.md

 Check out the (very incomplete) [documentation](https://neuroimaging-uva.github.io/NI-edu/)!

 ## Contents
-This repository contains two courses: *neuroimaging: introduction* and *neuroimaging: pattern analysis*, containing course material from the two courses with the same name taught at the University of Amsterdam (at the Research Master Psychology).
+This repository contains two courses: *fMRI-introduction* and *fMRI-pattern-analysis*, containing course material from the two courses with the same name taught at the University of Amsterdam (at the Research Master Psychology).
 The introductory course is an eight-week course, containing seven computer labs in which students have to work through one or multiple jupyter notebooks with exercises.
 These notebooks (but not the lecture slides and material from the seminars) are available in this repository.
 We highly recommend doing the *introduction* course **before** doing the *pattern analysis* course.
 The contents of the two courses are listed below.

 ### Neuroimaging: introduction
 * Week 1: Python tutorial (including working with Nifti images)